Rapporter/rapport/_includes/functions-autogenerated.md

 ###### Returned value:
 <p>a list of parsed elements each containg: src (the command
-run), output (what the command returns, NULL if nothing returned), type (class of returned object if any) and
-messages: warnings (if any returned by the command run, otherwise set to NULL) and errors (if any returned by the command run, otherwise set to NULL)</p>
+run), output (what the command returns, NULL if nothing returned, path to image file if a plot was genereted), type (class of returned object if any) and messages: warnings (if any returned by the command run, otherwise set to NULL) and errors (if any returned by the command run, otherwise set to NULL).
+See Details above.</p>
 ###### Examples:
 <div class="highlight"><pre><code class="r"># parsing line-by-line
 txt &lt;- readLines(textConnection(&apos;x &lt;- rnorm(100)